 How exactly do you say spoon in Italian?

-As you will see in this lesson, there are many kinds of Italian spoons.
+As you will see in this lesson, there are many types of Italian spoons.
 Read on to learn them all!

 How do you say spoon in Italian?

-Cucchiaio is how you translate spoon into Italian.
+Cucchiaio is how you translate spoon in Italian.

-Its pronunciation is similar to cook-key-ah-yoh and it comes from the Latin cochlearium, “snail”, as it was a tool used to eat snails.
+Its pronunciation is similar to cook-key-ah-yoh and it comes from the Latin cochlearium, “snail”, because it used to be a tool used for eating snails.
 Make sure your final -o is clean, without any -w quality at the end.

 Di solito mangiamo con coltello, forchetta e cucchiaio.